 In pharmacy, as with most industries, the ones who are successful are the ones who are mindful of the future.
 So what is the future of pharmacy?
 While there are different ideas about where the pharmacy industry is heading, most agree that it is changing.
 Soon, simply filling prescriptions will not be enough to keep the doors open.

-The Future Is Now: Defining the New Era Pharmacy
+The Future Is Now: The New Era Pharmacy Defined

 It’s a common saying in the business world that if you’re not growing, you’re dying.
 Pharmacies that aren’t diversifying the care they provide aren’t truly growing.
 In order to survive, pharmacies need to enter a new era.